socomsystems/documentation/admin_manual/configuration_server/email_configuration.rst

 --------------------------

-You need the following information from your mail server administrator to connect Nextcloud to a remote SMTP server:
+You need the following information from your mail server administrator to connect cyfrSpaces to a remote SMTP server:

 * Encryption type: None, SSL/TLS, or STARTTLS

-* The From address you want your outgoing Nextcloud mails to use
+* The From address you want your outgoing cyfrSpaces mails to use

 * Whether authentication is required